My Problems with #StopAsianHate

 Local authorities have stated that they don’t want to draw attention to the perpetrators of crimes against Asians because, with so many perpetrators being minorities, it could create bias against those groups.
 And that’s fair.
 It goes to my point on empathy earlier.

 In the same vein, let’s not attack white people because of the Atlanta murderer and then avoid discussing attacks by minorities.
 If you really care about reducing hate crimes, you have to tackle the hard issues with perpetrators that don’t look the way you would prefer.
-It doesn’t count as standing against Asian hate if you’re only against perpetrators that looks a certain way and protect the others.
+It doesn’t count as standing against Asian hate if you’re only against perpetrators that look a certain way and protect the others.
 So let’s not spread the guilt across similar looking populations (I don’t want to be blamed if a mass shooter is Chinese), but let’s concentrate on why the perpetrators did what they did.
 Also realize we will have to address crimes with minority perpetrators.

 Strengthen the Community